Simulating scalar field theories on quantum computers with limited resources: State preparation

 as derived in~\cref{eq:app_bdfa}.

 The adiabatic process starts from $\ket{\psi_{ini}}$, the ground state of Hamiltonian~\cref{eq:Hf} with the external field $f(s=0)\equiv \fone$.
 At the end of the adiabatic evolution the external field is $f(s=1)\equiv \ftwo$.
-The error associated with the broken symmetry state preparation is
+The error associated with the broken-symmetry state preparation is

-where $U(1)\ket{\psi_{ini}}$ is the adiabatically prepared state and $\ket{\psi_{a0}}$ is the broken symmetry state (target state).
+where $U(1)\ket{\psi_{ini}}$ is the adiabatically prepared state and $\ket{\psi_{a0}}$ is the broken-symmetry state (target state).
 There are two contribution to $\varepsilon$.
 The first one is caused by the finite value of the final external field, and using \cref{eq:dist_bs} is given by

 where $\ket{\psi_a(\ftwo)}$ is the ground state of Hamiltonian~\cref{eq:Hf} with $f=\ftwo$.
 The second contribution is the error of the adiabatic process defined as the difference between the adiabatically prepared state and the ground state when the external field is $\ftwo$,